-Under the existing Rules, LNG injected into the Dandenong storage facility is allocated to storage capacity holders according to a fixed formula.59 This formula is described in appendix A. One impact of this administrative allocation of LNG is that it restricts the refilling services that APA FM can offer the market.
+Under the current Rules, LNG injected into the Dandenong LNG storage facility is allocated to storage capacity holders according to a fixed formula.67 This formula is described in Appendix B. One impact of this administrative allocation of LNG is that it restricts the refilling services that APA FM can offer the market.

-The Proposed Rule would deregulate how LNG injected into the Dandenong storage facility is allocated to parties.
+AEMO's Proposed Rule deregulates how LNG injected into the Dandenong storage facility is allocated to parties.
 This is likely to provide greater scope to APA FM to offer LNG refilling services to suit the needs of potential customers.
-This opportunity to offer a wider range of LNG storage services on a commercial basis is likely to provide incentives to APA FM to invest efficiently in the Dandenong LNG storage facility to meet the needs of potential storage service users.60
+This opportunity to offer a wider range of LNG storage services on a commercial basis is likely to provide incentives to APA FM to invest efficiently in the Dandenong LNG storage facility to meet the needs of potential storage service users.68